Make sure you're ready to apply

 Making your UCAS application stand out

-The following things will help you make your UCAS form stand out.
+The following things will help you make your application stand out:

 - Strong reasons for choosing the course at Nottingham and motivation to study a particular discipline

-- Related work or voluntary experience showing commitment to a chosen career (particularly important for courses with a vocational slant)
+- Related work or voluntary experience showing commitment to a chosen career (particularly important for courses with a vocational aspect)

 - Extracurricular activities, achievements and interests